 Philosophy divides into a number of areas: epistemology and philosophy of science, logic, metaphysics, moral and political philosophy, and aesthetics.
 None of these areas of philosophy can be pursued in complete isolation from the others.
-Thus all three majors and the minor include a distribution requirement, satisfaction of which ensures familiarity with central issues from different areas of philosophy.
+Thus all four majors and the minor include a distribution requirement, satisfaction of which ensures familiarity with central issues from different areas of philosophy.
 Philosophy is not a cumulatively obtained body of knowledge.
 Philosophers of each generation continue to learn from the classical works of older philosophical traditions.
-Thus each of the three majors includes a distribution requirement in the history of philosophy.
+Thus each of the four majors includes a distribution requirement in the history of philosophy.
 Questions concerning what courses meet which distribution requirements should be addressed to the Undergraduate Chairperson.

 The total number of university credits required for College Graduation varies for these majors.
 See: http://www.college.upenn.edu/credits-needed